Ndgt/MBPluginLoader/README.md

 2. Download the source code `.zip` file for the latest release.

 3. Extract the archive.
-You will find a `src/mbpluginloader` directory inside.
+You will find a `mbpluginloader` directory inside.

 4. Copy the `mbpluginloader` directory into your own project's source tree.